 Apartments are generally cheaper to buy

-Generally speaking, apartments are more affordable to buy than houses.
-In the Domain House Price Report September 2019 the median house price in Sydney was reported as being almost $1.08 million while the median apartment price was $694,840.
-Melbourne was much the same: the median house price was $855,428 and the median apartment price $520,940.
+Generally speaking, apartments are more affordable to buy than houses in the same area.
+In the Domain House Price Report December 2022 the median house price in Sydney was reported as being over $1.4 million while the median apartment price was $748,422.
+Melbourne was much the same: the median house price was $1.03 million and the median apartment price $561,463.

 Access to shared facilities

-Many apartment blocks offer a range of shared facilities, such as a pool, gym or tennis court, as well as communal spaces like barbeque areas, lawns and gardens, and function rooms.
-Some even provide childcare, a cinema or hold events.
+Some apartment blocks may offer a range of shared facilities, such as a pool, gym or tennis court, as well as communal spaces like barbeque areas, lawns and gardens, and function rooms.
+Some may even provide childcare, a cinema or hold events.

 Apartments are easier to maintain

-There are rarely individual gardens or lawns to take care of when living in an apartment, making them easier to maintain.
-Many apartment complexes have greenery in the shared spaces which are maintained as part of strata.
-Other parts of the complex such as the gym or pool are often cleaned, repaired and maintained by building management so you can enjoy the benefits without the responsibilities you would usually have in a house.
+There are rarely individual gardens or lawns to take care of when living in an apartment, helping to make them easier to maintain.
+Many apartment complexes have greenery in the shared spaces which are typically maintained as part of strata.
+Other parts of the complex such as the gym or pool are often cleaned, repaired and maintained by building management to help you enjoy the benefits without the responsibilities you would usually have in a house.

-While security measures do differ between apartment complexes, a lot of buildings have security doors, cameras, keypad-secured entrances and secure garages.
-The more expensive apartments can also have a concierge or door-man services for extra security.
-You’re also in close proximity to your neighbours and if you live above the ground floor it’s typically harder for thieves to break-in.
+While security measures do differ between apartment complexes, buildings can have security doors, cameras, keypad-secured entrances and secure garages.
+Some expensive apartments can also have a concierge or door-man services for extra security.
+You’re also likely to be in close proximity to your neighbours and if you live above the ground floor it may be harder for thieves to break-in.